Residential Code of Conduct Section A

 B. Consumption of alcohol by residents who are 21 or older is permitted only in the resident’s assigned room, and with the provision that the door is closed and no individuals under the age of 21 are present.
 All other use of alcohol in violation of state law or University policy is prohibited.

-C. Bulk quantities, common containers, and the manufacturing of alcohol as well as games and/or devices used or intended for the rapid consumption of alcohol are prohibited.
+C. Bulk quantities (12 or more standard servings), common containers, and the manufacturing of alcohol as well as games and/or devices used or intended for the rapid consumption of alcohol are prohibited.

 D. Violating any other policy while under the influence of alcohol is prohibited.

 Residents must abide by the residential and campus computing policies.
 Wireless routers are prohibited in residential facilities, and sharing copyrighted materials is prohibited by law.

 A. Possession, use, manufacture, sale, distribution, consumption, or being in the presence of illegal drugs, controlled substances and/or medical marijuana, including paraphernalia containing controlled substances or residue of controlled substances, is prohibited